Giorgos Simos: Early career

 In August 2012, Simos returned to Panathinaikos to begin his coaching career, quickly rising through the academy to lead the Under-15, Under-17, and Under-20 teams in successive seasons from 2013/14 through 2015/16.
 After spending a part of the 2016/17 season as an assistant coach at Cypriot top flight club Omonia, Simos took on the AEK Athens Under-20 team for one-and-a-half seasons to February 2019.

 OFI

-On 12 July 2019, Simos was named manager of OFI Crete following the departure of Jaime Vera.
+On 12 July 2019, Simos was named manager of OFI following the departure of Jaime Vera.
 In his debut season, Simos would guide OFI to a sixth-place finish in Super League 1 and their first qualification for the UEFA Europa League in 20 years.
 In the 2020–21 UEFA Europa League, OFI would be eliminated by Apollon Limassol in the second qualifying round.
 Simos would resign from his position as manager prior to the end of the 2020/21 season with OFI in 11th place.